 In February, 2003, Diana opened an equine facility on her farm in Fulton, California.
 The location is near the town of Santa Rosa, approximately 1 ½ hours drive north of San Francisco.
 The facility includes a spacious barn with an enclosed classroom, stalls and attached paddocks and a large covered riding arena.

-Diana lives on the property with her husband Bob Murphy, two cats Maple and Bunny, her gelding Handsome, and companion horse Fred.
+Diana lives on the property with her husband Bob Murphy, two cats Maple and Bunny, her gelding Handsome, and companion horses Toby and Leo.
 Other horses come to the farm for private lessons and to help with group classes.
 Click here to read about Bunny the previously wild cat.

 Diana teaches private lessons and group classes in equine acupressure, massage, movement exercises, ground handling, and Bach flower essences at her farm.
 She also teaches acupressure and massage to students who are enrolled in the equine science program at the Santa Rosa Junior College.